Who is Berlin-Wheeler?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with a debt collector is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Berlin-Wheeler for millions of clients nationwide.
+The most effective way to deal with a debt collector is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Berlin-Wheeler on behalf of their clients.

 Will Berlin-Wheeler sue me or garnish my wages?

 It’s possible that a collection agency will sue you when attempting to collect a debt, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the Berlin-Wheeler debt with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the Berlin-Wheeler debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Berlin-Wheeler again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.